-Nikki Ivey is DogSpeak's founder, trainer and canine behavioral consultant.
-She has been training dogs and their owners for more than 20 years.
-Nikki works with dogs displaying poor manners, dog and human aggression, fear and more with the use of positive methods.
+Nikki Ivey is DogSpeak's founder, trainer and canine behavioral specialist.
+She has been training dogs and their owners for almost 25 years.
+Nikki works with dogs displaying poor manners, dog and human aggression, fear and other behavioral issues with the use of positive methods.
+In addition to in-home sessions, she also teaches group classes at The Farm at Natchez Trace.

 Nikki owned and operated one of the first daycare facilities in the Nashville area, and now assists daycare and kennel owners in their own facilities.
 She has also written multiple books and produced several online courses to assist pet owners, business owners and and their staff, and rescue organizations.

-Nikki is a former search and rescue handler, instructor and trainer, and is a current volunteer with Retrieving Independence, where she assists inmates train service dogs for children and adults with disabilities.
+Nikki is a former search and rescue handler, instructor and trainer, and is currently a training director with Retrieving Independence, where she assists inmates train service dogs for children and adults.

-Gray has worked with dogs for several years, and uses his two dogs, Obi and Jed, to help teach the dogs DogSpeak serves.
+Gray has worked with dogs for almost 10 years, and uses his two dogs, Obi and Jed, to help teach the dogs DogSpeak serves.

-In his spare time, Gray enjoys hiking and rock-climbing.
+In his spare time, Gray enjoys playing drums, hiking and rock-climbing.

 Prior to working with DogSpeak, Britteny spent 10 years working in and managing pet-related businesses.
 She holds a Bachelor of the Arts in public relations from Belmont University.